Sporting Olympique Avignon: Colours and Badge

 SO Avignon play in blue and white hooped shirts with white shorts.
 The club adopted the Bison, nickname and emblem, during the late 1990s as the trend for British Rugby League clubs at that time was to adopt a moniker.
-The emblem was so obviously heavily modeled from the Buffalo Sabres NHL team's logo at the time.
+The emblem was so obviously heavily modeled from the Buffalo Sabres NHL ice hockey team's logo at the time.
 The Bison is a reference to the famous Bison of Vaucluse which was the nickname given to their former player André Savonne a winger with the club during the 1950s.

 Stadium

 Stade Saint Ruf or to give it its full name Stade Pierre Bazet St Ruf has been the only ground that SO Avignon have used apart from a brief spell in 2008 when they used the Parc des Sports across town.
 During their heyday in the 1950s more than 10,000 spectators would crowd together along the wooden benches and grassy bank.
 Adjacent to the ground there used to be a local brewery but that has long gone and has been replaced by a bypass.
 A new stand was built after a fire destroyed the original wooden stand.
 In 2008 an artificial pitch was laid.
 The main stand is now right up to the pitch and has VIP and press facilities along with a bar and a club shop.
 All the seats are undercover.

 The club currently use Parc des Sports (Avignon) where it plays its home matches.